-Using the MHW activity provides an efficient, if not complete, means of validating MedFS on the basin-scale.
-It is important to remember that activity time series cannot identify where and when MHWs are occurring (we study forecast ability in specific regions later).
-Here, we show both the activity (Fig. 1b) and the area (Fig. 1c) predicted, to infer whether forecast inaccuracies are caused by an inability to capture the geographic extent or the temperature intensity.
-Overall, we find that MedFS was able to forecast the evolution of basin-wide MHW activity (Fig. 1b).
+- 110 forecast inaccuracies are caused by an inability to capture the geographic extent or the temperature intensity.
+Overall, we find that the forecast system was able to forecast the evolution of basin-wide MHW activity (Fig. 1b).
 In particular, we highlight the accurate predictions of the timings of the May onset, the various peaks throughout the summer, the two stages of the decay and the September rebound.
-On several occasions, MHW activity rapidly increases, often doubling or tripling over the period of less than a week; such increases in activity are predicted by the forecasts in mid-May, early-June, mid-June (twice) and mid-July.
-Timings of declines in activity are also correctly forecast on all occasions, in some cases even with lead times of 5 days or more (e.g., early June).
-Similar capabilities are found for the forecasts of area of MHW conditions.
-Ability, to capture both, the activity and the area implies accuracy in capturing the intensity as well, although this analysis does not yet determine the geographic distribution of MHW intensity.
+On several occasions, MHW activity rapidly increases, often doubling or tripling over the period of less than a week; this activity is accurately predicted by the forecasts in mid-May, early-June, mid-June (twice) and mid-115 July.
+Declines in activity are accurately forecast on all occasions.
+Moreover, the start of declines are often accurately predicted - even with lead times of 5 days or more (e.g., early June).
+The area of MHW conditions was also well predicted; accuracy in capturing the activity and the area implies accuracy in capturing the intensity as well, although this analysis does not yet determine the geographic distribution of MHW intensity. - 120 There are indeed forecast inaccuracies to highlight.
+Firstly, there are instances of activity growth being overestimated and of false alarms about growth being raised (Fig. 1b).
+Generally, these are found for longer lead times, and it is expected for a forecast to experience a decay in skill with forecast time.
+In the first half of the summer, area is accurately forecast while activity is overestimated (e.g. at the end of June), implying an overestimation of intensity.
+In the latter half of the summer, area is typically overestimated, partially explaining the overestimation of activity.
+Then, there are instances in which MHW area - 125 tendencies follow the activity but are overestimated (late July to early August); given that activity continues to increase while area decreases (e.g. early September), there is an implied overestimation of the temperatures.